 - Two ( 2 ) Spectra handsfree funnel.

-Spectra Handsfree is by far the cheapest among all 5 brands available in the market.
-It comes with 2 sets of handsfree cups and 28mm flange.
+Spectra handsfree is by far the cheapest among all 5 brands available in the market.
+It comes with 2 sets of handsfree cups and 28mm flanges.
 For those who prefer smaller flange, 25mm variant is available but sold separately.

 The anti-backflow parts are placed inside the handsfree collection cup.
 This feature is better than the external anti-backflow system (attached to the tubing) as it can prevent the risk of sudden pump malfunction which commonly happens when the anti-backflow parts accidentally detached from the tubing.

 Each cup can hold up to 250ml of milk which could hold a total of 500ml from both cups.
 Superior to conventional breast pump in terms of breast milk collection storage capacity, this is a great advantage for those with abundant milk output.

 There are only 5 steps assembly per cup.
 Just follow those easy steps from the user manual and you are ready to go!